Political positions of John McCain: Economic policy

 McCain's 2006 rating by The Almanac of American Politics (2008) on Economic Policy was 64% conservative, 35% liberal (52% conservative, 47% liberal in 2005).
 McCain fleshed out the main points of his economic plan in an April 15, 2008 speech at Carnegie Mellon University in Pennsylvania.
 In summary, McCain would make the Bush tax cuts permanent instead of letting them expire, he would eliminate the Alternative Minimum Tax in order to assist the middle-class, he would double the personal exemption for dependents, reduce the corporate tax rate, and offer a new research and development tax credit.
-At the same time, he pledges to eliminate pork-barrel spending, freeze nondefense discretionary spending for a year or more, and reduce Medicare growth.
+At the same time, he pledged to eliminate pork-barrel spending, freeze nondefense discretionary spending for a year or more, and reduce Medicare growth.
 He was also opposed to extravagant salaries and severance deals of corporate CEOs.
 In 2013, the National Journal gave McCain an economic rating of 61% conservative and 38% liberal.